Five Simple Steps for an Insurance Home Inventory

 Making a Home Inventory List - Document Everything

 How you document your household inventory is important.
 Photography is your friend; go from room to room, taking pictures (or even video, provided you narrate!) as you go.
 Make special note of your most valuable items (jewelry, antiques, electronics) and where you keep them.
-Farm Bureau’s Home Inventory Tool Kit is a helpful tool for noting quantity and original cost (download it here).
+Our Home Inventory is a helpful tool for noting quantity and original cost (download it here).
 It’s also helpful to keep receipts and to note the serial numbers for your gadgets.

 What types of items do you include on your household inventory list?